robertlugg/easygui/sphinx/tutorial.rst

 ------------
 In easygui, all GUI interactions are invoked by simple function calls.

 Here is a simple demo program using easygui.
+If you are working in a virtualenv you will need to symlink to the system install of Tkinter for the below to work.

 .. doctest::